Refactoring your code base to be more modern Capacity planning? How do we scale this?

 For some clients we do full-scale development work.
 Most of our work these days are variations of web-applications, but we are obviously not limited to that.
 Sometimes we do ongoing maintenance and development, sometimes our help is just to get a start on a new product before the in-house development group takes over.
 Either way then we deliver a high-quality, well designed, unit-tested code-base.

-Typically we write in Perl, but we can do Ruby or C too (or even PHP or Python for the right client).
+Typically we write in Go or Perl, but we can do Ruby or C too (or even PHP or Python for the right client).

 For some clients we do ongoing system maintenance and tweaking to keep their production systems in top-notch form, keeping up with new revisions of the system tools, track down problems, etc. We can do that for systems of everything from one server to many hundreds.
 (Hundreds are more work of course, but really not that much!)